devopsdays/devopsdays-web/content/events/2023-chicago/speaker-info.md

 ## Social Media

 We love it when our speakers are active on social media!
-The preferred hashtag for the event is #devopsdays, and the event's Twitter handle is [@devopsdayschi](https://twitter.com/devopsdayschi). <!--We have created social media cards for your use - you can find yours at <https://bit.ly/dodchi-2022-speaker-cards>-->
+The preferred hashtag for the event is #devopsdays, and the event's Twitter handle is [@devopsdayschi](https://twitter.com/devopsdayschi) and we are on Mastodon at [hachyderm.io/@devopsdayschi](https://hachyderm.io/@devopsdayschi).

+We have created social media cards for your use - you can find yours at <https://bit.ly/dodchi-2023-speaker-cards>

 ## Ignite Speaker Details